databendlabs/databend-docs/docs/guides/40-load-data/05-continuous-data-pipelines/index.md

 title: Continuous Data Pipelines
 ---

-## What is Data Pipelines?
+## Introduction to Data Pipelines

-Data pipelines are a set of automated processes for moving and transforming data from various sources to Databend.
-They enable the seamless flow of data and are essential for continuous, real-time data processing and analytics.
+Data pipelines automate the process of moving and changing data from different sources into Databend.
+They make sure data flows smoothly and are vital for processing and analyzing data quickly and continuously.

+In Continuous Data Pipelines, a special feature called **Change Data Capture (CDC)** plays a key role.
+With Databend, CDC becomes easy and efficient, requiring only a few simple commands through Streams and Tasks.

+## Understanding Change Data Capture (CDC)

+CDC is a process where a stream object captures insertions, updates, and deletions—applied to database tables.
+It includes metadata about each change, enabling actions based on the modified data.
+CDC in Databend tracks changes at the row level in a source table, creating a "change table" that reflects modifications between two transactional points in time.

+## Advantages of Using Change Data Capture (CDC)

+1. **Fast Real-Time Data Loading**: Streamlines the loading of real-time data from transactional databases, almost in seconds.
+2. **Doesn't Affect Original Data**: Safe to use as it doesn’t damage the data or the systems where the data comes from.
+3. **Overcoming Limitations of Batch ETL**: Surpasses traditional batch ETL methods, which are slower and less effective for continuous data updates.

 ## Key Features of Databend's Continuous Data Pipelines

-Databend provides the following features to enable continuous data pipelines:
+Databend enhances continuous data pipelines with the following features:

-- **Continuous Data Loading**: Automate the process of ingesting data from various sources, ensuring efficient and timely data availability.
-Learn more [Loading Data via Pipelines](./00-pipeline.md).
+- **Continuous Data Loading**: Makes it easy to bring in data from different places quickly and reliably.
+[Find out how to Load Data in Pipelines](./00-pipeline.md).

-- **Continuous Data Tracking and Transformation**: Track and transform data in real-time, maintaining data integrity and supporting dynamic analysis.
-Learn more [Tracking and Transforming Data via Streams](./01-stream.md).
+- **Continuous Data Tracking and Transformation**: Enables real-time tracking and transformation of data.
+[Discover more about Tracking and Transforming Data via Streams](./01-stream.md).

-- **Recurring Tasks**: Schedule and manage recurring data processing tasks, currently in private preview, to maintain data pipeline efficiency and reliability.
+- **Recurring Tasks**: Supports the scheduling and management of recurring data processing tasks to ensure efficiency and reliability of the data pipeline.
+This feature is currently in private preview.